b-m-f/WirtBot/README.md

 The WirtBot and Interface are licensed with `GNU Affero General Public License v3.0`

 The documentation and WirtBot logo are provided under `Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)`

-## Donate

-Would you like to contribute a bit to the server costs?
-Want to buy me a beer?

-Ethereum is the way: `0x39DF85776c626117B945afECF08C4DD262817522`